 Rock and Roll Birthdays

-Fleetwood Mac founding guitarist Peter Green is 72.
+Fleetwood Mac founding guitarist Peter Green would be 74, he passed in July.
 He quit the band in 1970 and ran off to a hippie commune in Germany where he consumed massive amounts of LSD and swore off all things material and money-related, and in 1977 was arrested for threatening an accountant trying to deliver a royalty check with a shotgun.
 After spending some time in psychiatric hospitals, returned to playing the blues in 1979, and contributed to Fleetwood Mac's Tusk album and a solo album from Mick Fleetwood, who had failed in his attempt to get Green to leave the commune.
+His 1959 Gibson Les Paul is now owned by Kirk Hammett of Metallica.